Combinatorial model categories are equivalent to presentable quasicategories

-\prlzfcuni \proclaim Definition.
-Given a strongly inaccessible cardinal~$U$, the relative category $@PrL_U$ is defined as the full subcategory of~$@PrL$ (\vprlzfc) on objects $(λ,C)$, where $λ<U$ and $C$ is $U$-small.
+\proclaim Definition. ^^={smaller PrLU} Given a strongly inaccessible cardinal~$U$, the relative category $@PrL_U$ is defined as the full subcategory of~$@PrL$ (^!{PrL}) on objects $(λ,C)$, where $λ<U$ and $C$ is $U$-essentially $U$-small (^!{size notions}).

-\prluni \proclaim Definition.
-Given a strongly inaccessible cardinal~$U$, the relative category $@PrL'_U$ is the relative category of $U$-presentable quasicategories, left adjoint functors, and equivalences of quasicategories, i.e., weak equivalences in the Joyal model structure.
+\proclaim Definition. ^^={universe PrLU} Given a strongly inaccessible cardinal~$U$, the relative category $@PrL'_U$ is the relative category of $U$-locally $U$-presentable quasicategories (^!{size notions}), left adjoint functors, and equivalences of quasicategories, i.e., weak equivalences in the Joyal model structure.